-You can reduce the scan time and the size of the FPR file by excluding the source code information from the FPR.
+You can reduce the size of the FPR file by excluding the source code information from the FPR.
 This is especially valuable for large source files or codebases.
-You do not generally get a scan time reduction for small source files.
+Typically, you do not get a scan time reduction for small source files using this method.

-There are two ways to prevent Fortify Static Code Analyzer from including source code in the FPR.
-You can set the property in the <sca_install_dir>/Core/config/fortify-sca.properties file or specify an option on the command line.
+There are properties you can use to prevent Fortify Static Code Analyzer from including source code in the FPR.
+You can set either property in the <sca_install_dir>/Core/config/fortify-sca.properties file or specify an option on the command line.
 The following table describes these settings.